 They pull your time and attention momentarily off of your work.

-Most interruptions really do fall into this category.
-So keep reading to learn five specific things you can do to handle these interruptions as a work from home mom.
+Most interruptions do fall into this category.
+So keep reading to learn five specific things you can do to handle these interruptions as a work-from-home mom.

 1. Acknowledge the Interruption

 When something happens, mentally acknowledge it.
 Say something like, “I’m going to go clean up that mess and then get back to writing this post.”

 This helps your mind transitions from one task to the next.
 It prepares you to step away and then come back.

 When you realize that the interruption is only a temporary thing, it is no longer a crisis in your mind.

 And often, bad attitudes about interruptions happen when we see everything as a crisis.
 When you have a plan about how to handle the interruption, it makes it easier to deal with.

 2. Leave Yourself Clues